plone/training/deployment/index.rst

 ----------------

 Ansible is an open-source configuration management, provisioning and application deployment platform written in Python and using YAML (YAML Ain't Markup Language) as a configuration language.
-Ansible makes it connections from your computer to the target machine using SSH.
+Ansible makes its connections from your computer to the target machine using SSH.

 There is no server-side component other than an SSH server.
 General familiarity with SSH is very desirable if you're using Ansible -- as well as being a baseline skill for server administration.